-Here, the word ‘Copy’ means ‘the product’ and it’s a written content that creates awareness and entices the reader, listener or the viewer to buy the product (or take the desired action).
+Here, the word ‘Copy’ means ‘the product’ and it’s a written content that creates awareness and entices the reader, listener, or viewer to buy the product (or take the desired action).

 Do you get it right?
 If you’re starting to think about the skills needed for copywriting, you’re going in the right direction.